pes10k/web-api-manager/README.md

 *   Blocking property accesses on non-global structures through an additional level of interposition on runtime created objects.
 *   Adding new Web API standards into the code base.
+*   Extend blocking to properties and events (currently only functions and methods are interposed on).

 Background